Irv Robbins

-Irvine Robbins (December 6, 1917 – May 5, 2008) was a Canadian-born American businessman.
+Irvine "Irv" Isaac Robbins (December 6, 1917 – May 5, 2008) was a Canadian-born American businessman.
 He co-founded the Baskin-Robbins ice cream parlor chain in 1945 with his partner and brother-in-law Burt Baskin.

 Early life

 Robbins was born in Winnipeg, Manitoba, Canada, to a Jewish family.
 He attended both Tacoma's Stadium High School, where he was a yell leader, and Seattle's Garfield High School.

 His father, Aaron Robbins, owned a dairy and The Olympic Store ice cream business at 954 Court C in Tacoma, Washington, US.
 Robbins grew up scooping cones in his family's ice cream store for customers who always seemed to be having a good time.
 He recalled that he often "finished a day's work happy" and wanted that same feeling when he started his own business.

 Irv Robbins attended the University of Washington in Seattle, was a member of the Zeta Beta Tau fraternity, and graduated with a degree in Political Science.
-He served in the U.S. Army as a Staff Sergeant in California, during World War II and was discharged on August 1945.
+He served in the U.S. Army as a Staff Sergeant in California, during World War II and was discharged in August 1945.

 Business career

-After getting out of the Army in 1945, he soon opened the Snowbird Ice Cream store on December 7, 1945, in Glendale, California.
+Soon after getting out of the Army in 1945, he opened the Snowbird Ice Cream store on December 7, 1945, in Glendale, California.
 Robbins cashed in a $6,000 insurance policy given him for his bar mitzvah to start the business.

 Burt Baskin owned a men's store in the Palmer House in Chicago, and married Robbins' sister Shirley in 1942.
 He had enlisted in the Navy and was released from service early 1946 and came to California, where Robbins convinced him that selling ice cream was more fun than selling men's ties & shirts, and within a couple of months he opened Burton's Ice Cream at 561 So.
 Lake Pasadena, California.